Get Rates Near You!

 If you are eligible to become an accredited investor, there are several investment platforms available to you.
 However, Linqto might be best for those seeking the following:

-There is a certain level of risk involved in private investments that might not be present in other asset classes.
+A certain level of risk is involved in private investments that might not be present in other asset classes.

-Only those who understand and are comfortable with that risk should be using Linqto or similar sites.
+Only those who understand and are comfortable with that risk should use Linqto or similar sites.
+It is essential to seek professional advice before making any investment decisions.

 What Other Accounts Does Linqto Offer?